devops247-online/snp/README.md

 ## 🎯 Project Status

 SNP is **production-ready** with comprehensive features implemented.
-The project has achieved **85-90% feature completeness** with all core functionality working.
+The project has achieved **95%+ feature completeness** with all core functionality and extensive language support working.

 ### 🏆 Implementation Status